Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks: Three empirical case studies reveal structural/dynamical mechanisms that influence the importance of edges

 \subsection{Multimodal transportation system with roads and metro lines that have different speeds}

 In our next case study, we study the importance of edges for a multimodal transportation network that encodes roads and metro lines in London ~\cite{taylor2015contagion}.
-In this data (which is available at \cite{dane_code}), vertices represent intersections and there are two types of edges to encode these two mode of transportation.
-Notably, the metro lines connect 11 major stations in London, their locations were mapped to the nearest road intersection.
+In this data (which is available at \cite{dane_code}), {2217} vertices represent intersections and there are two types of edges {($15$ metropolitan lines and $2854$ roads)} to encode these two {modes} of transportation.
+Notably, the metro lines connect 11 major stations in London, {and} their locations were mapped to the nearest road intersection.

 Given these two types of edges, in this section we study which has higher rankings, roads or metro lines, and we investigate how these rankings $\tilde{R}_{pq}$ change as one varies the relative speed between roads and metro lines.
 That is, in addition to studying how the rankings $\tilde{R}_{pq}$ change for different values of the timescale parameter $\beta$, we will also introduce \emph{balancing parameter} $\chi\in[0,1]$ that controls the extent to which metro lines are faster or slower than roads.
 More specifically, we define an undirected, weighted transportation network with an adjacency matrix